Eagerod/trilium-templates/README.md

     "comment_description": "This is the root note that will hold all templates.",

     // Path relative to the script directory that contains the note's contents.
+    //   If this points to a directory, the script assumes the directory in
+    //   question contains a valid Trilium note export, and will archive the
+    //   provided directory, and upload it verbatim.
     "note": "notes/templates.html",

     // The parent note of this one.
 Although Trilium does support multiple